 The Board will appoint a Conference Planning Committee (Conference Committee) consisting of ANREP members and partners after the host state has been chosen.
-The Conference Committee will include representatives from the host state, members of the ANREP Executive Committee, a representative from a past Conference Committee, and others as needed to ensure appropriate diversity in disciplines, geography, etc. The ANREP President or President-elect may not serve as Conference Committee Committee Chair.
+The Conference Committee will include representatives from the host state, the ANREP Treasurer and Executive Secretary, other members of the ANREP Executive Committee as determined by the ANREP president, a representative from a past Conference Committee, and others as needed to ensure appropriate diversity in disciplines, geography, etc. The ANREP President or President-elect may not serve as Conference Committee Chair.